 Here are some examples:

 - Leaderless Group Discussion – involves candidates working as part of a team to resolve a presented issue.
-These exercises are designed to measure interpersonal skills such as group leadership, teamwork, negotiation, and group problem solving skills.
+These exercises measure interpersonal skills such as group leadership, teamwork, negotiation, and group problem-solving.

-- Role Playing – candidates are to act out a given a real life work-based scenario where the assessors can view their responses to problems that may arise and how they would handle them.
+- Role Playing – candidates are to act out a given real-life work-based scenario where the assessors can view their responses to problems that may arise and how they would handle them.

-- Presentations – each candidate is given a topic or a choice of topics and asked to make a presentation of around five to ten minutes with time at the end for questions.
-It is designed to measure a candidate’s research and presentation skills including their ability to organise and structure information and communicate their points clearly and concisely.
+- Presentations – each candidate is given a topic or a choice of topics and asked to present for around five to ten minutes, with time at the end for questions.
+It is designed to measure a candidate’s research and presentation skills, including their ability to organize and structure information and communicate their points clearly and concisely.

-- Q & A Panel Reviews – regarded as a more objective means to assessing a candidate’s suitability because the interview involves three to five people on the panel, so the decision is not dependent on just one person’s opinion.
+- Q & A Panel Reviews – regarded as a more objective means of assessing a candidate’s suitability because the interview involves three to five people on the panel.
+Hence, the decision is not dependent on just one person’s opinion.

 Points to be aware of:

-- Use of assessment tests shouldn’t replace the traditional interview as still nothing can replace a face to-face interaction.
-Rather, assessment results should be one of many pieces of information that are used by expert decision makers to help collect the data they need to make good, accurate predictions.
+- Assessment tests shouldn’t replace the traditional interview, as nothing can replace a face to-face interaction.
+Rather, assessment results should be one of many pieces of information used by expert decision-makers to help collect the data they need to make accurate predictions.

-- Employers also shouldn’t expect any test or procedure to measure a personal trait or ability with perfect accuracy for every single person.
-Nor should they be 100% dependant on any test or procedure to be completely accurate in predicting future performance.
+- Employers shouldn’t expect any test or procedure to measure a personal trait or ability perfectly for everyone.
+Nor should they be 100% dependent on any test or procedure to predict future performance accurately.

-- Assessment may not provide a summary of a candidate’s past accomplishments or achievements nor can it provide a reference on the candidate’s past work history.
-However, it can provide insight into a candidate’s personality, their behavioural traits, and how they rate with other existing top talent in your organisation.
+- Assessment may not provide a summary of a candidate’s past accomplishments or achievements, nor can it reference the candidate’s past work history.
+However, it can provide insight into a candidate’s personality, behavioral traits, and how they rate with other existing top talent in your organization.

-Do you use assessments in the hiring process in your organisation?
+Do you use assessments in the hiring process in your organization?
 How do you balance the results of these assessments with what your managers observe post-recruitment and/or experience in the initial face-to-face interviews?